zzz0906/LeetCode/2020_October/Readme.md

 dp[i + 1][j] += (dp[i][j] - 1) / 2.0;
 dp[i + 1][j + 1] += (dp[i][j] - 1) / 2.0;

+## Summary Ranges

+Just scan it? and if it can continues to last one, then keep going on!

+yes record the start end continuous! and determine whether it's continuous

+Yes AC!